vppmatt/angular-fundamentals/lab-exercises/01-creating-an-angular-application.md

 ## 1. Start the Angular development webserver

-When we create a new Angular applicaiton, we get a full application with some dummy content ready to edit.
+When we create a new Angular application, we get a full application with some dummy content ready to edit.
 We will explore the code files that have been created in a later exercise.

 To be able to see the website in the browser we need a webserver - this is because the code files need to be **transpiled** before we can see the generated content.
 The transpiling process converts the code files into plain javascript that the browser can execute.